rdegges/flask-samurai/README.md

 - Run local tests against your Heroku API calls to make sure you didn't fuck anything up.
 - Make adding / removing / changing Heroku addon users insanely easy.

+## Installation

+From the command line, run `pip install -U flask-samurai`.
+If you don't have `pip` installed, and you're on Ubuntu (or Debian), try running `sudo apt-get -y install python-pip` first.